Chartres (Centre-Val de Loire), France June 2024 (Tour 9)

 Our first view of Saint Aignan as we approached from the north

 We’d done very little research into St Aignan.
 We simply wanted somewhere to stay overnight that took us further south and was not too much of a drive from Amboise and Vanya reported that the local camp site read well.
 Having said all that and in hindsight, I think Vanya knew the ZooParc de Beauval, Europe’s fifth largest zoo with more than 35,000 animals, is close by and that will have influenced her thinking as she searched for somewhere to park up for the night.
-Ever felt had?
+Ever been had?

 St Aignan is a small town in the Loir et Cher Department of the Centre-Val de Loire with a population of less than 3,000 and we weren’t expecting great things of the place; well, I wasn’t.
 The next two days saw us disappointed on two counts and well pleased on one.
 The disappointments: (a) we couldn’t visit the zoo because we had the dogs with us (and we weren’t going to leave them for the time it would take to properly explore the place) and (b) it was the final weekend of the school holidays in France and the camp site was packed with kids and far too busy for us.
 The one positive was that the beauty and character of St Aignan, and especially the Chateau, more than compensated for both disappointments.
 We each enjoyed St Aignan as much as Amboise.